jhildenbiddle/mergician/docs/index.md

 <!-- omit in toc -->
 ## Why?

-What sets Mergician apart from similar utilities are the options provided for customizing the merge process.
+Unlike native methods and other merge/clone utilities, Mergician provides flexible options for customizing the merge process.
 These options make it easy to filter properties, inspect and modify properties before/after merging, merge and sort arrays, and remove duplicate array items.
 Property [accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) and [descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor) are also handled properly, ensuring that getter/setter functions are retained and descriptor values are defined on the newly merged object.

 <!-- omit in toc -->
 ## Demo